 Connect with Colleges That Are Interested in You

-BAD IDEA, unless you really didn’t know about the many hundreds of colleges out there eager to send you lavish marketing material.
+BAD IDEA, unless you really want to hear more from the many hundreds of colleges out there eager to send you lavish marketing material.
 The higher you score on the PSAT, the more you’ll hear from schools you’ve never heard of.
 Then again, saying “Yes” to the Student Search Service does broaden your perspective on available institutions.

 Free SAT® Practice

 DECENT IDEA, since everything on the PSAT is on the SAT, but not vice versa.
 Remember that the “P” in PSAT stands for Preliminary, not Practice.
-For real SAT practice, attend a full-length proctored test like the ones we administer throughout the Rochester area.
+For real SAT practice, attend a full-length proctored test like the ones we administer all year long.
 Taking the PSAT does, however, connect you with a variety of prep resources powered by Khan Academy, which some students find helpful.

 Access to College Planning Resources

 GOOD IDEA, as long as you are willing to take advantage of the many tools and reports the College Board delivers.

 1. You will score VERY well on the test.